Technological and industrial history of the United States: Urbanization

 The period between 1865 and 1920 was marked by the increasing concentration of people, political power, and economic activity in urban areas.
 In 1860, there were nine cities with populations over 100,000 and by 1910 there were fifty.
-These new large cities were not coastal port cities (like New York, Boston, and Philadelphia) but laid inland along new transportation routes (like Denver, Chicago, and Cleveland).
+These new large cities were not coastal port cities (like New York, Boston, and Philadelphia) but laid inland along new transportation routes, including Chicago, Cleveland, and Denver.
 The first twelve presidents of the United States had all been born into farming communities, but between 1865 and 1912 the presidency was filled by men with backgrounds of representing businesses and cities.

 Industrialization and urbanization reinforced each other and urban areas became increasingly congested.
 As a result of unsanitary living conditions, diseases like cholera, dysentery, and typhoid fever struck urban areas with increasing frequency.
 Cities responded by paving streets, digging sewers, sanitizing water, constructing housing, and creating public transportation systems.

+Transit

+The first large-scale electric trolley line in the world, the Richmond Union Passenger Railway opened on Feb.
+2, 1888.

+The first interurban tram-train was the Newark and Granville Street Railway in Ohio, which opened in 1889.

+The first non-experimental trolleybus system was installed near Nantasket Beach in 1904; the first year-round commercial line was built to open a hilly property to development just outside Los Angeles in 1910.

+In 1912, articulated trams were invented and first used by the Boston Elevated Railway.

 Labor issues and immigration

 As the nation deepened its technological base, old-fashioned artisans and craftsmen became "deskilled" and replaced by specialized workers and engineers who used machines to replicate in minutes or hours work that would require a journeyman hours or days to complete.
 Frederick W. Taylor, recognizing the inefficiencies introduced by some production lines, proposed that by studying the motions and processes necessary to manufacture each component of a product, reorganizing the factory and manufacturing processes around workers, and paying workers piece rates would allow great gains in process efficiency.
 Scientific management, or "Taylorism" as it came to be known, was soon being applied by progressive city governments to make their urban areas more efficient and by suffragettes to home economics.

 Increasing industrialization outpaced the supply of laborers able or willing to work in dangerous, low-paying, and dead-end jobs.
 However, the demand for low or unskilled jobs drove wages up and attracted waves of Irish, Italian, Polish, Russian, and Jewish immigrants who could earn more in America than in their homelands.

 The earliest unions emerged before the Civil War as trade guilds composed of journeyman carpenters, masons, and other artisans who would engage in strikes to demand better hours and pay from their masters.
 All branches of government generally sought to stop labor from organizing into unions or from organizing strikes.